awsdocs/amazon-sqs-developer-guide/doc_source/sqs-standard-fifo-queue-best-practices.md

 **Important**
 In some unlikely scenarios, if you set the number of maximum receives to 1, any time a `ReceiveMessage` call fails, a message might be moved to a dead\-letter queue without being received\.

+### Implementing Request\-Response Systems<a name="implementing-request-response-systems"></a>

+When implementing a request\-response or remote procedure call \(RPC\) system, keep the following best practices in mind:

++ Don't create reply queues *per message*\.
+Instead, create reply queues on startup, *per producer*, and use a correlation ID message attribute to map replies to requests\.

++ Don't let your producers share reply queues\.
+This can cause a producer to receive response messages intended for another producer\.

 ## Reducing Costs<a name="reducing-costs"></a>

 ### Batching Message Actions<a name="batching-message-actions"></a>